Teaching

 Psychology 371 (Intro to Psychological Statistics), San Francisco State University 2004

-Psychology 531 (Clinical Assessment), University of British Columbia 2011-present
+Psychology 531 (Clinical Assessment: Applications), University of British Columbia 2011-present

 Clinical Supervision of Psychology Graduate Students, University of Virginia 2006-2011